sodadata/docs/soda-cloud/add-datasets.md

 ### Import Settings

 Use the following table as reference for configuring the Import Settings.
+Note that only Users who have been assigned the role of Admin, Manager, or Editor for the dataset may edit the Import Settings; see [Roles and rights in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) for details.

 | Import Setting | Required? | Description |
 | -------------- | ----------- |